SoHo Weekly News: Photography

-The photography staff included Allan Tannenbaum, Timothy Greenfield-Sanders, Bruce Weber, and Bill Cunningham.
-Cunningham did a style feature, Bill Cunningham's Sunday, having been recruited by Annie Flanders.
+The photography staff included Allan Tannenbaum, Timothy Greenfield-Sanders, Bruce Weber, Bill Cunningham, and Marcia Resnick.
+Cunningham, who had been recruited by Annie Flanders, wrote a style feature called Bill Cunningham's Sunday.
 He then went on to a long career at The New York Times as a photojournalist, producing his famous On the Street and Evening Hours columns.
 Tannenbaum was known for his coverage of rock music, having photographed David Bowie, John Lennon and Yoko Ono, and the Rolling Stones.
 Greenfield-Sanders has work on display at the Museum of Modern Art and the National Portrait Gallery, and was featured in American Master: The Boomer List on PBS.
+Resnick's portraits of well-known people ran regularly.
+She also produced a photo-satire column, pairing mysterious photos with inventive stories; originally titled "Resnick’s Believe-it-or-Not", it was renamed to "Resnick’s Believe It" after a complaint from Ripley's Believe It or Not!.

-Bruce Weber's controversial 1978 series of photos featuring model Jeff Aqualon clad only in underwear was described in The New York Times as "flagrantly erotic" by Herbert Muschamp and having "become legend" by John Duka.
+Bruce Weber's controversial 1978 series of photos featuring model Jeff Aquilon clad only in high-priced underwear from Saks Fifth Avenue was described years later in The New York Times as "flagrantly erotic" by Herbert Muschamp and as having "become legend" by John Duka.
 Katya Foreman of the BBC labeled it as "iconic ... [defining] a new ideal for male models".
 The 2020 independent film Rise of the Male Supermodel described the story as "an intimate portrayal of a young athletic man", saying that "the male form as a sexualized object was historically the focus of gay porn, not mass media" but that Weber had "[legitimized] the notion for the mainstream".

-SWN fashion director Paul Cavaco described the story as using "very very expensive underwear from Saks Fifth Avenue".
-After the piece ran, Saks cancelled their advertising due to the erotic nature of the photos; this announcement was greeted with a round of applause from the staff because, as Cavaco put it, "it was all about, at that moment, how far can we push things, how far can we go against the norm of what fashion is supposed to be, of what people think of male models, of what male beauty is, of what is acceptable for men to show."
+Interviewed a few months after SWN shut down, Weber spoke about the shoot.
+Assigned by Annie Flanders to do a men's underwear feature, Weber wanted to present the subject "with voluptuousness", the same way women were traditionally photographed.
+After the piece ran, Saks cancelled its advertising due to the erotic nature of the photos; this announcement was greeted with a round of applause from the staff because, as SWN fashion director Paul Cavaco put it, "it was all about, at that moment, how far can we push things, how far can we go against the norm of what fashion is supposed to be, of what people think of male models, of what male beauty is, of what is acceptable for men to show."